2 in 3 in new poll say US economy getting worse - NewsBreak

 2 in 3 in new poll say US economy getting worse

-The ABC News/Ipsos poll found that 69 percent of respondents said that they think the U.S. economy is getting worse, compared to 12 percent who said that it is getting better.
+The ABC News/Ipsos poll found that 69% of respondents said that they think the U.S. economy is getting worse, compared to 12% who said that it is getting better.

-Eighteen percent of those surveyed believe that the U.S. economy has remained the same.Biden approval rating at 42 percent: poll
+Eighteen percent of those surveyed believe that the U.S. economy has remained the same.Richmond crews clean up trees, debris from severe thunderstorms

 Thirty-four percent of respondents, meanwhile, said they approve of President Biden’s handling of gas prices, a percentage that is up 7 points from a similar poll published in June.

-Forty-nine percent of respondents also said they will favor a candidate who supports keeping abortions legal, while 27 percent of respondents said they will support a candidate who supports limiting abortion access.
+Forty-nine percent of respondents also said they will favor a candidate who supports keeping abortions legal, while 27% of respondents said they will support a candidate who supports limiting abortion access.
 Twenty-two percent of those surveyed said that they don’t care about their preferred candidate’s stance on abortions.

 The new ABC News/Ipsos poll was conducted from August 5 to August 6 with a total of 665 respondents participating in the survey.
 The poll’s margin of error is 4.2 percentage points.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.